-With a passion to solve the big problems both locally and abroad, Lachlan Burke quickly found urban planning and design as the area where he could build the skills to tackle the big planning issues facing both local and global communities.
+With a passion to solve the problems facing local and global communities, Lachlan Burke quickly found urban planning and design was the area where he could build the skills to tackle the big issues.

-While studying his undergraduate degree in development studies Burke started working as a student planner and found he enjoyed the scope and project focused nature of urban planning.
+While studying his undergraduate degree in Development Studies, Lachlan started working as a student planner, and found he enjoyed the scope and project-focused nature of urban planning.

 “The course appealed to me as it aims to help students solve real-world problems through a combination of both planning and design.”